 - 1 From the autopilot screen, select Options > Pattern Steering > Search. - 2 If necessary, select Search Spacing, and select a distance. - 3 Select Engage Port or Engage Starboard.

 Cancelling a Steering Pattern

 - · Physically steer the boat.

+- Select

+or

-- NOTE: Shadow Drive feature must be enabled to cancel a steering pattern by physically steering the boat.
+to cancel a pattern using step steering mode.

-- Select Standby.
+- · Select Standby.

 Adjusting the Autopilot Response